Hardrick98/TheCompleteRobots/README.md

 python robot_translator.py --robot ROBOT_NAME         # --help to see list of available robots
 ```

-This code will print the kinematic associations
+This code will print the kinematic associations.

 ## TO visualize the INVERSE KINEMATICS PROCESS run